MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up a bank record

 A bank is a financial institution with which you do business.
-You’ll use the Bank Maintenance window to set up bank records.
+You'll use the Bank Maintenance window to set up bank records.

 If you do business with a bank at more than one location, you can set up